strata-kk/mux-videos-xblock/README.rst

 Default: ``""`` (empty string)

-Default ID of the LTI passport to use in all LTI applications.
+Default ID of the LTI passport to use in all LTI applications (including this xblock).

 ``LTI_DEFAULT_MUX_PASSPORT_ID``
 -------------------------------

 Default: ``""`` (empty string)

 Default ID of the LTI passport to use in all Mux LTI applications.
+This setting will override ``LTI_DEFAULT_PASSPORT_ID`` in Mux video units.

 ``LTI_DEFAULT_PRODUCER_LAUNCH_URL``
 -----------------------------------